 - 18. Howard Lee spoke about the appropriate responses to Deliberate Online Falsehoods. - 19.
 His evidence was as follows: - i.
-What social media platforms find acceptable would differ from what Singapore deems acceptable, as social media platforms represent a far bigger "society" than what Singaporeans and Singapore society represent on Facebook.
-However, he believes that this should not prevent Singaporeans, as part of this larger society, to raise issues with these platforms, even if there is a need for us to be realistic about our relative size of representation. - ii.
+What social media platforms find acceptable would differ from what Singapore deems acceptable. - ii.
 Mr Lee is opposed to legislative measures to tackle the problem of deliberate online falsehoods.
-He advocates that fact-checking bodies and independent councils be set up instead, and for clarifications to be used as the more effective and speedy response.
+He advocates that fact-checking bodies and independent councils be set up instead.
 Even for an online falsehood which could incite violence, his view is that the post should not be taken down, but an advisory should be published stating what the facts are.
-Mr Lee accepts that his position on legislation would put him at odds with 92% of the Singapore population, based on a recent poll done by REACH, but he also raised concerns about the accuracy of the REACH poll. - iii.
-Mr Lee accepted that foreign actors can set up different accounts and proliferate information across geographical boundaries; and that having an Election Advertising Act will not stop our local population from receiving the information generated by these accounts, should their profile fit the targeting mechanisms.
-Nevertheless, he added that this does not necessarily reflect that it would have an effect on the intended recipients of these posts. - iv.
+Mr Lee accepts that his position on legislation would put him at odds with 92% of the Singapore population, based on a recent poll done by REACH. - iii.
+Mr Lee accepted that foreign actors can set up different accounts and proliferate information across geographical boundaries; and that having an Election Advertising Act will not stop our local population from receiving the information generated by these accounts. - iv.
 In his view, the appropriate response to Deliberate Online Falsehoods should be the VAT approach: Vigilance, Awareness, and Timelines.
 Public awareness and an open exchange of information remain the best solutions against misinformation.